carsonyl/councillor-party/README.md

 This is a Python 3.4+ project that runs on all platforms.
 Python dependencies are listed in `requirements.txt`.
 It requires [ffmpeg](https://ffmpeg.org/) to be on the path: `ffmpeg` and `ffprobe` in particular.

-Neulion and Granicus serve videos in small pieces that are each a few seconds long.
+Neulion and Granicus use a Flash player to play videos that are served in small pieces, each a few seconds long.
 Councillor Party gathers these pieces and concatenates them into a single video.

-InsInc serves videos as a Windows Media stream.
+InsInc uses a Silverlight player to play videos served as a Windows Media stream.
-Councillor Party downloads the whole stream and then splices out video segments according to meeting timestamps.
+Councillor Party downloads the whole stream and then splices out video segments according to clip timestamps.
 A single stream may contain more than one meeting.

 Workflow
 --------

-A few steps need to be completed prior to first use:

-1. Add a Google API Project and an OAuth2 client ID credential.
-   Save the credential file under `auth/client_id.json`.
-2. Define a configuration in `config.yaml`.
-Use the existing definitions as a template.
-3. Run `councillor-party.py [config_id] youtube authorize`
-   to grant access to the YouTube channel to receive uploaded videos.
-   The credentials are saved under `auth/[config_id].token.json`.

 The basic workflow for the download-transform-upload procedure is as follows: